"There

 Plopping

-a party hat on his head, he mumbles a few more improvised
+a party hat on his head, he mumbles a few more improvised verses

-verses of “Happy Birthday” to himself and
+of “Happy Birthday” to himself and climbs back on

-climbs back on his soapbox.
+his soapbox.

 “I

-bet you didn’t know that the renowned economist,
+bet you didn’t know that the renowned economist, the world’s

-the world’s earliest cool-hunter, Thorstein
+earliest cool-hunter, Thorstein

-Veblen was the first to observed what I call the
+Veblen was the first to observed what I call the Tyranny

-Tyranny of Organized Grass.”
+of Organized Grass.”

 That

 does it.
 I can’t help myself anymore.
-Dad was a
+Dad was a student

-student of Veblen.
+of Veblen.
 I begin quoting from his 1899 classic “The

-Theory of the Leisure Class,” bedtime reading in
+Theory of the Leisure Class,” bedtime reading in my family.

 “’The

-close-cropped lawn is beautiful in the eyes of a people
+close-cropped lawn is beautiful in the eyes of a people whose

 “Excellent,” Nader

 responds.
 “I’m very impressed.
-But let me
+But let me interpret

 “Screw